 The Life Cycle

 I left the UK in early December 2016 by freight ship for Cartagena, Colombia, and then explored Costa Rica and Panama, including the fabulous Museum of Biodiversity, by bus and boat.
-I’m now underway by bike!
-Cycling from Cartagena to Cape Horn and following the spine of the Andes (more or less), I’ll be exploring biodiversity – what it is, what’s happening to it, why it matters and above all, what can and is being done to protect it.
+The cycling started in Cartagena, Colombia, with the goal of reaching Cape Horn (or as close as you can get to it on a bike), following the spine of the Andes (more or less) and exploring biodiversity – what it is, what’s happening to it, why it matters and above all, what can and is being done to protect it.

-The overall aim is to harness the power of adventure in some of the world’s most extraordinary landscapes in order to raise awareness and inspire positive action on biodiversity in the UK, Europe and worldwide via social and other media en route and slide show talks, articles, media and, of course, a bestselling book, when I’m back.
+The overall goal was and is to harness the power of adventure in some of the world’s most extraordinary landscapes, in order to raise awareness and inspire positive action on biodiversity loss – one of the most urgent and important issues of our time.
+In other words, the real challenge starts now I’m back!
+I’ll be aiming to do this in the UK, Europe and beyond via social and other media, slide show talks, articles and, of course, a bestselling book (currently not allowed out until it’s finished.)

 Press and Media

 There has been some great press, including these stories in The Guardian and Lonely Planet News:

 - Lonely Planet: 8000-miles on a bamboo bicycle through South America